adm-bjmn/task_manager/README.md

 # task_manager
-A task management system created in python using CSV type data files.
+A task management system created in python using CSV type data files intended to demonstrate some of my knowledge and skill in python.

 # task_manager
 ## Basic task manager program designed in python using CSV files as databases.